Communist Mutants from Space: Gameplay

 Destroy the Mother Creature while avoiding mutants and their bombs.

 The player starts off with three reserve cannons.
 The object is to destroy the mutants aliens and, most importantly, the Mother Creature.
 The mutants hatch from moving eggs at the top of the screen.
 Because the Mother Creature replenishes eggs when they hatch or are destroyed, it must be defeated before the player can advance to the next wave.
 If a mutant or a bomb thrown by a mutant comes into contact with the cannon, the cannon will be destroyed and a reserve must be called up.
 A new cannon is awarded on every other wave.

-Game options
+Options

 An in-game menu allows a variety of gameplay changes.
-The player may toggle the shield option on or off.
-If activated, "shield" mode allowed a player to press down on the joystick to become invincible for a short period (only one shield was allotted per level).
+The player can toggle the shield option on or off.
+If activated, "shield" mode allows pulling back on the joystick to become invincible for a short period (only one shield is allotted per level).
 "Time warp" allows the player to press up on the joystick to temporarily slow the enemies.
 The type of shot fired can be changed by activating the "penetrating fire" option (which enhances the beam fired so that it can hit two mutants rather than one) and/or the "guided fire" option (which causes the beam to be moved with the joystick rather than firing in a straight line).

-The menu also allows for multiple players (up to four) to play.
+The menu also allows for selecting 1-4 players.
 Players one and three share the first joystick while players two and four share the second.

+Development

+Communist Mutants from Space was the first commercial game that Stephen Landrum developed.
+In a 1993 interview, he was asked about the origin of the game's name:

+I would like to take credit for the name, but I can't.
+It was developed by our advertising agency, and was the best thing that they did for Starpath.
+I must admit that I was really surprised when they suggested the name.
+I thought they were joking, but when I realized that they were serious, I couldn't believe it!
+It took me a little while to realize that the outrageousness of the name would actually help the program.
+We had a great poster made up from the artwork for the box cover, but unfortunately I only have one of them.
+We should have sold the poster, as it would have made quite a bit of money.